iltommi/qdb-documentation/source/api/cpp.rst

         The handle must be initialized and connected (see :cpp:func`connect`).

-        :param alias: A pointer to a null terminated string representing the entry's alias whose content is to be retrieved.
+        :param alias: A pointer to a null-terminated string representing the entry's alias whose content is to be retrieved.
         :param content: A pointer to an user allocated buffer that will receive the entry's content.
         :param content_length: A pointer to a qdb_size_t initialized with the length of the destination buffer, in bytes.
 It will be updated with the length of the retrieved content, even if the buffer is not large enough to hold all the data.